wimmers/archive-of-graph-formalizations/README.md

 # The Archive of Graph Formalizations

 ## Description
-This informal `Archive of Graph Formalizations` collects different formalizations from the Isabelle/HOL universe to compare them and to eventually unify the efforts.
+This informal `Archive of Graph Formalizations` collects different formalizations of graphs from the Isabelle/HOL universe to compare them and to eventually unify the efforts.

 ## Index